sjmielke/secondguess/README.md

 	guessing_input_lexicon.v14 \
 	/home/nlg-02/pust/elisa-trial/il3-eng-eval-2016-07-06/data/
 ```
 Run in the directory where you want to store all resulting data.
-The script will create a folder with the system name (`isi-sbmt-v5-uzb` in this case) and store all stuff there.
-All results including finished ELISA packages will be in the `data` subfolder.
+The script will create a folder with the system name (`isi-sbmt-v5-uzb` in this case) and store all results (finished ELISA packages and guess-dictionaries for each set) there.

 ### `run.singlefile.sh`